ThGaskin/NeuralABM/README.md

 [here](https://docs.utopia-project.org/html/getting_started/tutorial.html#tutorial).

 > [!WARNING]
-> This package requires `Python >= 3.11`. utopya is also currently only supported on Unix systems (macOS and Ubuntu).
+> utopya is currently only supported on Unix systems (macOS and Ubuntu).

 > [!TIP]
 > If you encounter any difficulties, please [file an issue](https://github.com/ThGaskin/NeuralABM/issues/new).